 The Council has been successful in a CPO to acquire the Dreamland site in Margate.
 This site comprises land that has been used as an amusement park/fairground and a cinema complex with associated facilities.
-The main expenditure incurred to date on the site is shown on the Balance Sheet as an asset under construction.
-The Heritage asset disclosure relates to the acquisition of several historic amusement park rides which will be used on the site once it reopens.
+Capital expenditure incurred in previous years on the amusement park has been reclassified from an Asset Under Construction to a Heritage Asset in 2015-16, although capital expenditure on the cinema complex remains as an Asset Under Construction.
+Additions in 2015-16 relate to both the amusement park itself and the park rides.
+The Council has determined that: